 - Coding Area – where students drag and drop blocks

-- Block Library – a collection of all available blocks for the level
+- Block Library – a collection of all available blocks for the challenge

 - First, students should think about how to program the correct block sequence

-- Then, they should tap the desired blocks in order to build the sequence.
-The block will go to the first vacant spot in the coding area or after a loop block.
+- Then, they should tap or drag the desired blocks in order to build the sequence.
+When tapping, the block will go to the first vacant spot in the coding area or after a loop block.

 - In order to change the order of instructions in the coding area, they will need to drag the blocks.

 - To execute their code, they will tap Play

 - If the monkey reaches the goal, the score will appear and the student can move to the next challenge.
 If the monkey does not reach the goal, they can tap replay and correct their code.

 The game is built in a consecutive order, where each chapter is based on the one before.
 The current version includes the following chapters:

 - Advanced Sequencing & Loops